5 Key Principles to Help You Declutter

 Don't Keep Stuff Out of Guilt or Obligation

 Your item, your choice.
 Everything you keep should be the one you love, need, or use.
-If otherwise, it is best that you give it away.
+Otherwise, it is best that you give it away.
 Don't feel guilty about getting rid of expensive things that you don't even show to others.
-And don't be obliged to keep your grandma's sweater, because it's only clutter you need to dispose.
+And don't be obliged to keep your grandma's sweater, because it's only clutter you need to dispose of.

 Always Ask Yourself

-Whenever you are having trouble deciding whether to keep an item, try ask yourself below questions to clear your mind:
+Whenever you are having trouble deciding whether to keep an item, try asking yourself below questions to clear your mind:

 1. What was the last time I used this item? - If you haven't used it for a year, you might need to let go of it.

-2. Will I need it in the near future? - Be honest to yourself.
+2. Will I need it in the near future? - Be honest with yourself.
 If you don't have a real need or plan for it, then you shouldn't keep it.

 3. Would I buy it again? - Think about your current tastes and habits, and consider the pros and cons of the item.
 Does it work?
 Is there a better version?